-Prerequisites: CHEM 220, MATH 260, PHYS 130, and PHYS 320 (or taken concurrently) Description: This course integrates knowledge gained in calculus and physics to atoms and molecules of chemistry.
+Prerequisites: CHEM 220, MATH 260, PHYS 131-PHYS 132, and PHYS 320 (or taken concurrently) or permission of instructor

+Description: This course integrates knowledge gained in calculus and physics to atoms and molecules of chemistry.
 Quantum mechanical theory is introduced and applied to understand how electrons are arranged in atoms and molecules and ultimately studied using spectroscopy.
 Offered Fall semester, even-numbered years.